shadz3rg/php-stamp/README.md

 PHPStamp
 =========

-PHPStamp is a *prototype* of simple PHP templating library for XML-based office file documents.
+PHPStamp is a *prototype* of a simple PHP templating library for XML-based Office documents.
+Aim of this software is to provide native XML way of templating this formats as an altenative of treating DOM document as string for regex replacing, which has a lot of downsides.
-This library tries to simplify messy WYSIWYG generated code and generate reusable XSL stylesheet from it.
+Basically this library tries to clean messy WYSIWYG-generated code and create reusable XSL stylesheet from it.
-Current version supports only Microsoft Office Open XML .docx format.

 Features
 ----
+  - Current version supports only Microsoft Office Open XML .docx format.
+Odt support WIP.
   - Configurable brackets for tags-placeholders.
   - Basic extension system which helps generating block of content such as Cells or ListItems.
   - Caching XSL template to filesystem.

 Requirements
 ----
-Library requires PHP 5.3+ with DOM, XSL, Zip extensions.
+Library requires PHP 5.3+ with DOM, XSL and Zip extensions.
-Also depends on ```doctrine2/Lexer``` composer package.
+Also depends on ```doctrine2/Lexer``` Composer package.

 Installation
 ----